Is Sales and Trading Dying? The Future of S&T

 It's also worth keeping in mind not just potential cons related to sales and trading, but also the very real pros.
 As I laid out above, the pros in my mind consistently have outweighed the potential cons.
 The money, work / life balance, and general opportunities that starting a career in sales and trading provide are, in my view, unmatched and that's why I'm still as bullish as ever on a career in S&T.

 I hope this has been helpful.
-If you're gearing up for interview, be sure to check out the blog for more sales and trading interview questions and commentary on various functions within sales and trading, such as the sales role.
+If you're gearing up for interview, be sure to check out the blog for more sales and trading interview questions, an overview of what sales and trading involves, and commentary on various functions within sales and trading, such as the sales role.